RaghavJit/DataStructures/Docs/Stack.md

 getLength | - | int | returns the length of Stack
 isEmpty | - | bool | returns true if Stack is empty otherwise false isFull | - | bool | returns true if Stack if full otherwise false

+Features with * are yet to be implimented